Mathavakannan Kalimuthu: Life imprisonment

 On 4 January 2007, Mathavakannan's lawyers once again sought clarification from SPS via another letter.
 The SPS replied that they need more time to confirm the date.
 On 5 March 2007, SPS stated in a reply letter that upon clarification with the Attorney-General's Chambers (AGC), the commutation of Mathavakannan's death sentence "by the President to life imprisonment should be construed as life imprisonment for his remaining natural life".

-This issue would further develop with Mathavakannan's mother sending a letter to the Minister of Law on 26 October 2010 regarding the issue of her son's sentence.
+On 26 October 2010, Mathavakannan's mother sent a letter to the Minister of Law regarding her son's sentence.
 In December 2010, the SPS once again reiterated in a reply that Mathavakannan's life sentence was to be natural life imprisonment in accordance to the new interpretation set by Abdul Nasir's case on 20 August 1997.

-In response to another letter by Mathavakannan's lawyers on 28 March 2011, the AGC rejected the motion to restate his case on 28 July 2011, and stated that Mathavakannan would have his case assigned to the Life Imprisonment Review Board to assess his suitability for release on parole, which would take place from 28 April 2018 onwards should Mathvakannan's sentence was actually natural life imprisonment and once he served at least 20 years of his supposed natural life sentence.
+On 28 March 2011, in response to another letter by Mathavakannan's lawyers, the AGC rejected the motion to restate his case on 28 July 2011, and stated that Mathavakannan would have his case assigned to the Life Imprisonment Review Board to assess his suitability for release on parole, which would take place from 28 April 2018 onwards should Mathvakannan's sentence was actually natural life imprisonment and once he served at least 20 years of his natural life sentence.